ThisUsernameThingIsAnnoying/PRG2-Assignment/README.md

-# PRG2-project
+# Developing a simple Hotel Guest Management System using C#
-Applying Object Oriented Programming to develop a simple Hotel Guest Management System using C#
+A simple Hotel Guest Management System using C# for my PRG2 project.